Shredmetal/llmtest/docs/reliability_testing/behavioral_testing_reliability.md

-# Semantic Reliability - Real-World Industry Specific Testing
+# Behavioral Testing Reliability - Real-World Industry Specific Testing

+⚠️ **Important Notice About Semantic Testing**
+This documentation refers to tests originally designed for semantic testing.
+We have since deprecated the semantic testing approach in favor of behavioral testing, as we found it provides a more accurate and useful way to test LLM applications.
+The underlying implementation and reliability testing remain valid, as the core functionality is identical - we've simply improved the conceptual framework to better reflect how the testing actually works.

 ## Overview

 This page documents our extensive testing of llm-app-test against real-world industry use cases.
 We designed this test suite to validate the library's reliability with the kind of content that LLM applications would probably generate in production environments.

-The first test case in this suite initially exhibited non-determinism due to a legitimate semantic boundary.
-As the library's author (a lawyer by training with three years of litigation experience), I had to carefully analyse the semantic nuances to identify the exact boundary condition.
-This analysis and its implications are documented in detail [here](semantic_boundary_analysis.md).
+The first test case in this suite initially exhibited behavioral non-determinism.
+Upon investigation, this was caused by a legitimate semantic boundary in the test case - a situation where the expected and actual outputs sit at the edge of what could be considered equivalent behaviors.
+As the library's author (a lawyer by training with three years of litigation experience), I had to carefully analyze these behavioral boundaries to identify the exact conditions causing the non-determinism.
+This analysis and its implications are documented in detail [here](behavior_at_semantic_boundaries.md).

 The remaining 9 test cases maintained 100% consistency across 1,700 runs.
 For simplicity and clarity in this documentation, we focus on the 1,200 runs where all 10 cases in the suite achieved 100% pass rate.

-The relevant logs for the testing covered by this page can be found [here](https://github.com/Shredmetal/llmtest/tree/release/0.1.0b5/reliability_testing).
+The relevant logs for the testing covered by this page can be found [here](https://github.com/Shredmetal/llmtest/main/reliability_testing).

 ## Test Suite Design